Castux/devtut/Intro.md

 "I want to learn to program.
 What language should I learn?"

-Impossible to answer.
-Many programmers end up knowing several (many!), each adapted to different purposes.
-However, it is probably a lot harder to go from high-level to lower levels than the opposite.
-Lots of idioms in high level languages can be though of as "bad habits" that just won't work in lower level.
+- impossible to answer
+- each language adapted to a different purpose
+- just learn many!
+- easier to go from low-level to high-level (but also harder to start from low-level...)

 ---